reuben-dutton/recipe-processor/README.md

+## Background

+This project is an attempt to create a set of programs that can:

+ - Scrape a recipe from an internet site (e.g. taste.com)
+ - Parse that recipe into constituent components (ingredients, units, quantities, notes)
+ - Scrape current grocery store product prices from [Coles](https://www.coles.com.au/)
+ - Identify what product can be used as each ingredient
+ - Compose a detailed shopping list for a set of recipes, including information such as:
+    - Price per serving
+    - Overall price
+    - Possible ingredient alternatives (use a different brand of chicken, perhaps?)

+These goals are attained through the use of three types of models:
+1. Conditional Random Fields
+2. Metric learning
+3. Neural networks

+Which are used to:
+1. Parse recipes into constituent components
+2. Convert Coles products into a vector space with more useful characteristics
+3. Convert from an ingredient (e.g. "basil") to a Coles product in the above metric space (e.g. "Coles Basil Herb Punnet")

 ## Setup

 You'll need to install [CRFSuite](http://www.chokkan.org/software/crfsuite/) on your system to generate and use the CRF models in this project.